carbonfive/stylegun/README.md

 and then follow instructions from the prompt.

+If you have never set up any development tools, check out this blog post or grab a developer wandering nearby. [http://burnedpixel.com/blog/beginners-setup-guide-for-ruby-node-git-github-on-your-mac/](http://burnedpixel.com/blog/beginners-setup-guide-for-ruby-node-git-github-on-your-mac/)

 ## Clone this repo

 Once you have git working, navigate to your projects folder (wherever you keep your projects)